rashmi0563/CSE476Project/README.md

 3. Get HuggingFace Access Token (Setting -> Get Access Token)
 4. Copy and paste your Access Token to config.py
 5. run main.py and test it

-You should be using python virtual environment(pytorch-gpu-2.3.1-cuda-12.1)
-1. module load mamba/latest
-2. source activate pytorch-gpu-2.3.1-cuda-12.1